Frequently Asked Questions

 A lot of people have a misconception about this question because of the fact that you do see hair coming off when you remove or tighten your extensions.
 The hair coming off is hair that you naturally already shed that was stuck in the bead, braid, or glue that the extensions were applied with.
 You naturally shed 50-200 strands of hair a day, that hair has nowhere to go when there are extensions applied over it.
 This is why regular tightenings are so important, they involve removing knots and tangles caused by natural hair shedding.

 The industry has become saturated with unqualified and inexperienced people setting up business as a hair extension artist, many of which are not even trained hairdressers.
 This is why you see so many people wearing unsightly looking sets of hair extensions and why it is so important to research into hair extensions beforehand.
-Many women even apply their extensions themselves, inevitably resulting in damaging their own hair.
+Many people even apply their extensions themselves, inevitably resulting in damaging their own hair.

 How much hair will be added to my head?

 This definitely depends on the look you're going for.
 The prices on this website are based on a "Full Head."
 If you're getting weft type extensions, a full head is considered three tracks.
-Although you'll only feel three tracks, we actually double each track with two wefts of hair, so in reality, you have six tracks.
+Although you'll only feel three tracks, I actually double each track with two wefts of hair, so in reality, you have six tracks.
 (To learn what tracks/wefts are, check out the Buying Hair page.)
 If you have thicker hair, it is recommended you get extra tracks.
 (4 or more)

 If you're getting individual type extensions, a full head is considered 100-125 individual strands.
 (To learn what individual strands are, check out the Buying Hair page.)
 If you have thicker hair, it is recommended you get 125-150 strands or more.

 How long will it take to put in my extensions?:

 Tape-In Wefts: 1-1.5 hours